dagfs/dagfs.github.io/projects/pareto/6-design.md

 ## Design principles

-First of, lets look at a few principles that is nice to have in the back of your mind when making anything.
+First, let us look at a few principles that are nice to have in the back of your mind when making anything.

 ### Affordance